kiwipower/nutkin/README.md

 })
 ```

-Note that before() calls are executed top down, whereas after() calls are executed bottom up.
+Note that beforeEach() calls are executed top down, whereas afterEach() calls are executed bottom up.

 If you want to run some setup or tear down code once for a describe suite then you can use before() and after():